 Amber Pitt

-I believe in the transformative power of art to nurture connection, care, and community.
-As an educator, researcher, and artist, my work centers on creating spaces where people feel valued, inspired, and empowered to use art as a tool for self-expression and relational growth.
+I believe in the power of art to nurture connection, care, and community.
+As an educator, researcher, and artist, I create spaces where people feel valued, inspired, and empowered to express themselves through art.

-Beyond the classroom, my research and artistic practice investigate how artmaking nurtures relationships, well-being, and a sense of belonging in both formal and informal learning environments.
-Using methodologies such as video ethnography and place-based pedagogy, I explore how collaborative art experiences nurture care and social connection.
-My experiences as the Director of an early childhood day school further shaped my commitment to equitable education, faculty mentorship, and curriculum development that honors diverse voices.
+My research and artistic practice focus on how artmaking supports relationships, well-being, and belonging.
+Using approaches such as video ethnography and place-based learning, I explore how collaborative art experiences nurture care and social connection.